Backcountry

 Winter Option

-With its accessibility, clean line, and consequential terrain, the Cascade Slide in winter is a quintessential Adirondack alpine route: compact but serious, rewarding efficiency, sound judgment, and respect for rapidly changing mountain conditions.
+With its accessibility and obvious line, the Cascade Slide in winter is a quintessential Adirondack alpine route: compact but serious, rewarding efficiency and respect for rapidly changing mountain conditions.

 Rates